toptensoftware/flashy/flashy/README.md

         > flashy --bootloader:path_to_your_sd_card

 3. Connect a serial port from your development PC to GPIO's 14/15 of the Raspberry Pi.
 See [this guide](https://www.jeffgeerling.com/blog/2021/attaching-raspberry-pis-serial-console-uart-debugging) for details.
+(Image used with permission, thanks Jeff)

     ![Wiring](https://www.jeffgeerling.com/sites/default/files/images/raspberry-pi-serial-cable-connection.png)

 4. Use it!